DanHutch/Budg-It/README.md

 Please make sure to test your feature fully, using RSpec, before commiting your changes and pushing to your own repo, then create and submit a pull request back to this repository.

-Please contact Dan Hutchinson, Silvestre Cuellar, or Timothy Fell on Github if you have any questions etc. Thank you!
+Please contact Dan Hutchinson, Silvestre Cuellar, or Timothy Fell on Github if you have any questions, etc. Thank you!